5 Boating Safety Tips

 5. Be prepared

-In the rush to get out on the water, it’s easy to overlook some basic steps that can serve as an added layer of protection for you, family and friends.
+In the rush to get on the water, it’s easy to overlook some basic steps that can serve as an added layer of protection for you, family and friends.
 Consider the following before heading out:

 - Bring ample water and sunscreen — and know the signs of heat exhaustion or dehydration.